Rajeshrj202/laravel-mail/README.md

     php artisan serve

-> 10. Now Open the Command to start the Queue Listerner or Worker from below command  (NOTE * - To dispatch multiple queue jobs simultaneously create Multiple Workers)
+> 10. Now Open the Command to start the Queue Listener or Worker from below command  (NOTE * - To dispatch multiple queue jobs simultaneously create Multiple Workers)

     php artisan queue:listen --timeout=0
     OR
     php artisan queue:work
     OR
-    Install Supervisor for Continous Queue worker running enviornment on Server -- for more info please follow the given link https://laravel.com/docs/8.x/queues#supervisor-configuration
+    Install Supervisor for Continuous Queue worker running environment on Server -- for more info please follow the given link https://laravel.com/docs/8.x/queues#supervisor-configuration